 The story begins.
 You know, “Once upon a time…”.
-Start personal: “I joined this company and identified the biggest challenge we faced as…”.
+Start on a personal note: “I joined this project and identified the biggest challenge we faced as…”.
 Or: “I was working on this product and it turned out that xyz frustrated most of our users.”
 Just describe the situation by pointing out the business risk or customer pain point you faced.
-This will instantly create some tension, and people will get curious about how you solved the situation.
+This will create some tension, and people will be curious to find out the solution.

 2. Introduce the team and your role

 Now that we know the situation, introduce the heroes.
 Describe your team setup, who participated, who worked on what, and your exact role in this team.
 Keep the focus on yourself, but don’t forget the rest of the team.

 3. Talk about your research

 Once we know the team, share your design journey.
 Reveal your process step-by-step.
-Usually, it starts with some research like user interviews, competitor analysis, personas, jobs to be done, customer journey, you name it.
-For each method, divulge why you chose it, show some images and explain the results and how they influenced your direction and design.
+Usually, it starts with some research like user interviews, competitor analysis, personas, jobs to be done, customer journey mapping, you name it.
+Explain why you chose each method, include some images, and explain the results and how they influenced your direction and design.

 4. Describe the target group’s pain points

-Share everything you learned about the users or target group.
-Sum up the main pain points the customer faced.
-It helps us understand the context and prepare for the next part, when you solved these problems for them.
+Share everything you’ve learned about the users or target group.
+Then go on, and sum up the main pain points the customer faced.
+This helps in understanding the context and prepares the next part when you solve these problems for them.

 Now that we know your users’ pain points, share ideas about how you solved them.
 Talk about the initial, high-level product or feature ideas you or your team came up with.

 For example, you realized that owners couldn’t leave their dogs anywhere while they went on vacation.
 Consequently, you thought of building a search engine for dog-friendly vacation destinations or a marketplace for dog sitters.
-At this point you don’t know which solution will work out best.
-Describe these ideas in words or even with early sketches.
+At this point, you don’t know which solution will work out best.
+Describe these ideas in words or even with early sketches or wireframes.
 They don’t have to look too pretty.

-Here comes the exciting part when you decided which direction to go.
-First go over how you tried to validate the ideas.
-List the many methods like fake door tests, landing pages, mocking a service with manual work, or simple prototypes and user tests.
-Readers should see how you experimented with your ideas and why you chose the winner in the end.
+Here comes the exciting part: the decision about the direction.
+First, share how you to validated your ideas.
+List the methods like fake door tests, landing pages, or prototypes and user tests.
+Readers should see how you experimented with your ideas, how your ideas evolved, and why you chose the winner in the end.

-Now present your work’s shiny UI design.
+Now present your work’s UI design.
 Use a fancy gallery section, like the ones in UXfolio, or talk about the great style guide or UI kit you created.
 Explain how your colors and fonts strengthened the brand.
-Use big images and mockups here, so your work looks real.
+Use big images and HQ device mockups here, so your work looks real.

 8. Sum up the results and learnings

-Finally comes the time to reveal some results.
-Include everything that proves your work succeeded: product metrics, and quotes from customers or business leaders.
-Summing up your personal learnings works great at the end as well.
+Finally, reveal some of the relevant results.
+Include everything that underlines your work’s business value: product metrics and quotes from customers or business leaders.
+Summing up your personal learnings is also a great closer.